bengarrett/RetroTxt/.github/README.md

 # RetroTxt

-### _for manifest version 3_

-Turn pieces of ANSI text art and ASCII, NFO documents into HTML using RetroTxt.
-RetroTxt is the Extension that takes legacy and plain text files and stylizes them into a more acceptable, useful format to view or copy from a web browser tab.

 ## Install from the [Chrome Store](https://chrome.google.com/webstore/detail/retrotxt/gkjkgilckngllkopkogcaiojfajanahn), [Microsoft Addons](https://microsoftedge.microsoft.com/addons/detail/hmgfnpgcofcpkgkadekmjdicaaeopkog), or [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/retrotxt)

 Turn pieces of ANSI, ASCII, and NFO documents into HTML.
 RetroTxt is the browser Extension that takes legacy and plain text files and stylizes them into a more acceptable, valid format to view or copy from a web browser tab.